ESA-EarthCODE/portal/pages/community/index.md

 # Join our Earth Science Community

 **Connect with researchers, share insights, and collaborate on data and workflows.** EarthCODE is building a collaborative community for Earth System Science, driven by FAIR and Open Science principles.
+Join the **EarthCODE Discourse Forum** to participate in discussions on EO research, scientific data, and open-source tools.
+Promote your work and stay informed about the latest news and events.
+Shape the future of Earth Science.

 <a class="VPButton cta no-icon" href="https://discourse-earthcode.eox.at/">Visit Forum</a>

 </section>
 <section class="light-grey">

-# Forum

-Join the **EarthCode Discourse Forum** to participate in discussions on Earth Observation research, scientific data and open-source tools for Earth science.
-Use the forum for your Science Cluster meetings, to promote your work, or just to stay informed about the latest news and events.

 ### Latest topics